-- More colds and infection through reduced immune function
+- More colds and infections through reduced immune function

-Not surprisingly, the psychological abuse that some narcissists employ can cause significant emotional problems.
+Not surprisingly, some narcissists’ psychological abuse can cause significant emotional problems.
 Here are some of the more common narcissistic emotional abuse symptoms:

 - Low self-esteem – if someone puts you down and points your flaws over and over for a long period of time, you eventually start to believe them.